-How we’re working/Te āhua o tā mātou mahi
+How we worked/Te āhua o tā mātou mahi

-How we’re working/Te āhua o tā mātou mahi
+How we worked/Te āhua o tā mātou mahi

 Living Water recognises that land and water management is a complex challenge.
-We are using ‘systems thinking’ (a holistic approach to understanding linkages and interactions between the components of a system) to help frame how we tackle the challenge.
-We are making purposeful connections with others so we can work on the challenge together – farmers, scientists, mana whenua, councils, and communities.
+We used ‘systems thinking’ (a holistic approach to understanding linkages and interactions between the components of a system) to help frame how we tackled the challenge.
+We made purposeful connections with others to work on the challenge together – farmers, scientists, mana whenua, councils, and communities.

 Working towards a common vision image